akamai/cli-edgeworkers/docs/edgekv_cli.md

 ## Reporting Issues

-You’re all set, happy coding!
-If you experience any issues with the EdgeKV CLI, please  raise a [github issue](https://github.com/akamai/cli-edgeworkers/issues).
-Feel free to create a pull request with the fix or a suggestion.
+If you experience any issues with the CLI or feel like there's anything missing, let us know or simply create an issue or a PR on the repo.